mingfang25/Jamz_Final_Project/README.md

   - App has three languages, targeting three locales: English, Chinese, and Arabic
   - App uses Fragments and RecyclerView
   - Use of Menu(Action Bar)
+  - During the demo presentation, we had a live demo with one of our teammates(Ricardo) playing guitar and everyone singing.
+Then we filmed the scene live and uploaded it to our database.
+Finally, we show that we can retrieve data by streaming the uploaded video in Jamz App.

 NOTE:
   - Before you sign in, make sure your name on Facebook/Google does not have any of the following characters in it, or else the app will crash: "." , "#" , "$" , "[" or "]"